-While scientists have devoted a tremendous amount of work to psychedelics and their mental health benefits, the scientific literature is almost entirely devoid of investigations as to the recreational practices of psychedelic use.
+While scientists have devoted a tremendous amount of work to psychoactive drugs and their mental health benefits, the scientific literature is almost entirely devoid of investigations as to the recreational practices of psychedelic use.

 Many people seek out the pleasurable “tripping” experiences for reasons outside of therapeutic potential, yet we still have relatively little understanding of the psychedelic “trip” itself.
 Given the prohibition and federal scheduling of these substances, there’s a scarcity of research into how the trip occurs.
 For that reason, much of the evidence in this space is anecdotal.

 Relatedly, it’s important to mention that experiences vary significantly, and it may be difficult to draw any conclusions about why you’re not tripping.
 However, through insight from our community, we’ve compiled 5 common reasons one might not experience a psychedelic trip.

 Everyone experiences psychedelics differently.
-We understand the frustration of wanting to harness the healing power of psychedelics, only to have nothing happen after consuming the substance.
+We understand the frustration of taking magic mushrooms, wanting to harness the healing power of psychedelics, only to have nothing happen after consuming the substance.
 Trust us, there is nothing wrong with you.

 Regardless of the case, it’s helpful to be able to share experiences and feel supported by those who might understand where you’re coming from.
-If you’re tired of scouring internet forums only to be more confused than you previously were, Psychedelic Passage is here to give you the hands-on support and actionable knowledge you’ve been seeking.
-We have vetted psychedelic facilitators and integration specialists who are ready to help.
+If you’re tired of scouring internet forums only to be more confused than you previously were, Psychedelic Passage is here to give you the hands-on support and actionable mental health knowledge that you’ve been seeking.
+Our pre-vetted network of psychedelic facilitators and integration specialists are ready to help.

 5 Reasons You Might Not Be Tripping on Psychedelics